hmrc/play-events/README.md

 ```

 This will catch any of ```uk.gov.hmrc.play.http.{HttpException, Upstream4xxResponse, Upstream5xxResponse}``` and log
-both a Metric event and a Critical Alert event for any that occur, and pass the exception along.
+both a Metric and Critical Alert event for any that occur, and pass the exception along.